kalaikratos/FSD/ROADMAP/day7/task.md

-/*Solving problems using array functions on rest countries data (https://restcountries.com/v3.1/all). a.)Get all the countries from Asia continent /region using Filter function
+//Solving problems using array functions on rest countries data (https://restcountries.com/v3.1/all).
+//a.)Get all the countries from Asia continent /region using Filter function

 //require the library xhr2